pkefal/documentation-drop/app-service-api-java-api-app.md

 1. Download the code in [this GitHub repository](https://github.com/pkefal/JavaAPIApp).
 You can either clone the repository or click **Download Zip** to download it as a .zip file.
 If you download the .zip file, unzip it in your local disk.

-2. Navigate to the folder were you unzipped the sample.
+2. Navigate to the folder were you unzipped the sample and navigate to the `build\libs\` folder.

 	![][api-app-folder-browse]